 Applicants have the opportunity to add additional passengers before completing the application.
 Applications for eVisas can be created for an individual or family as well as a group.
 Your passport must be valid for a minimum of 60 days past your stay.

-Finally, you are given the link to download your eVisa on the final step where you will be informed that your application has been completed successfully.
+Finally, you are given the link to download your eVisa on the final step, where you will be informed that your application has been completed successfully.
 In addition, the same link to download your Turkish e-Visa will be emailed to you.

 How Much Does the Visa Cost?

-Your eVisa fee varies according to the type and country travel document.
+Your eVisa fee varies according to the type and country of your travel document.
 Click the “Apply” button on the homepage.
 Select your country of travel document to find your specific eVisa fee.
 Applicants need a debit/ card to purchase the eVisa.
 But the card does not have to be in your name.

 You Must Obtain Another eVisa if:

-• Your name does not match your travel documents and/ or any information on the eVisa is incorrect
+Your name does not match your travel documents, and/ or any information on the eVisa is incorrect